gazanfar-ali/-gazanfar-ali/README.md

 ---

 💼 **Technical Skills**
-C++ · Python · MySQL · Machine Learning · Artificial Intelligence
+C++ · Python · MySQL · Machine Learning · Artificial Intelligence · Computer Vision
 Developing efficient, maintainable, and impactful solutions with a focus on quality and continuous improvement.

 ---